 Benefits Of Using This Recipe

 Eggs are loaded with proteins, which make for the best kind of food for your hair since it’s what your hair is made up of.
-It also contains Vitamin B and biotin, which are essential nutrients that prevent hair loss (5).
+It also contains Vitamin B and biotin, which are essential nutrients that prevent hair loss.
+Moreover, animal studies found that topical application of egg peptides may boost hair growth (5).
 Mayonnaise contains the goodness of eggs, fatty oils that nourish your hair and give it sheen, and vinegar which helps clean buildup from your hair.
 These, in combination with the conditioning properties of olive oil, make for the ultimate hair conditioning treatment.

 This pack can weigh oily hair down and make the grease problem worse.
 If you have oily hair, substitute the mayonnaise and olive oil with yogurt and the juice of half a lemon.